pabadm/rj-test/README.md

 ### Tasks:

 #### 1. Git
+- Fork this repo to your account
 - Save all the finished tasks from below sections (2.-4.) into commit with message `added tasks` (You will need to do rebase)
 - Update the message of commit with message `added tasks` to say: `added and finished tasks`
 - Revert commit with message `commit to be reverted`
+- Send us the link to your forked public repo

 #### 2. Prettier
 - Add the package